CD Review: “Decision Day” by Sodom

 Interview: Jeff Waters of Annihilator (2/3)

 Hello again, friends and fans!
 Today we continue a journey which we embarked upon last week.
-Jeff Waters returns to give you further insight into the process for creating Annihilator's new album, Suicide Society, as well as giving you his thoughts ...
+Jeff Waters returns to give you further insight into the process for creating Annihilator's new album, Suicide Society, as well as giving you his thoughts on t ...

 Interview: Jeff Waters of Annihilator (1/3)